APClib/APCSharp/README.md

 View the project on [NuGet](https://www.nuget.org/packages/APCSharp/).

 ## Getting Started
 Welcome and thanks for being here, we're glad that you're interested in building your next parser with **APC#**!
-The first thing you should do is taking a look at the [Wiki](https://www.apc.wiki/).
+The first thing you should do is look at the [Wiki](https://www.apc.wiki/).

 ## Examples